Mind uploading: Philosophical issues

 Others have argued against such conclusions.
 For example, Buddhist transhumanist James Hughes has pointed out that this consideration only goes so far: if one believes the self is an illusion, worries about survival are not reasons to avoid uploading, and Keith Wiley has presented an argument wherein all resulting minds of an uploading procedure have equal claims to the original identity, such that survival of the self is determined retroactively from a strictly subjective position.
 Some have also asserted that consciousness is a part of an extra-biological system yet to be discovered and therefore cannot yet be fully understood.
 Without transference of consciousness, true uploading or perpetual immortality cannot be practically achieved.

 Another potential consequence of mind uploading is that the decision to upload may create a mindless symbol manipulator instead of a conscious mind (a philosophical zombie).
 If a computer could process sensory inputs to generate the same outputs that a human mind does (speech, muscle movements, etc.) without having conscious experience, it may be impossible to determine whether the uploaded mind is conscious and not merely an automaton that behaves like a conscious being.
 Thought experiments like the Chinese room raise fundamental questions about mind uploading: if an upload behaves in ways highly indicative of consciousness, or insists that it is conscious, is it conscious?
 There might also be an absolute upper limit in processing speed above which consciousness cannot be sustained.
 The subjectivity of consciousness precludes a definitive answer to this question.

 Many scientists, including Ray Kurzweil, believe that whether a separate entity is conscious is impossible to know with confidence, since consciousness is inherently subjective (see solipsism).
 Regardless, some scientists believe consciousness is the consequence of substrate-neutral computational processes.
 Other scientists, including Roger Penrose, believe consciousness may emerge from some form of quantum computation that depends on an organic substrate (see quantum mind).

 In light of uncertainty about whether uploaded minds are conscious, Sandberg proposes a cautious approach:

 Principle of assuming the most (PAM): Assume that any emulated system could have the same mental properties as the original system and treat it correspondingly.

+Continuity of consciousness

-Michael Cerullo argues that survival is ensured during destructive uploading via scan-and-copy, based on a theory grounded in emergent functionalism and psychological continuity theory.
+Michael Cerullo's theory of consciousness is called "psychological branching identity".
+He argues a person would survive gradual destructive uploading via scan-and-copy (or copy-and-delete), based on a theory grounded in emergent materialism, functionalism, and psychological continuity theory.
 According to him, psychological identity branches out, with each copy an authentic continuation of the original, ensuring the persistence of the original consciousness even if the substrate is destroyed in the process.
-The mind branches into distinct paths, all of which are (continuations of) the uploaded person.
+The mind branches into distinct paths, all of which are continuations of the uploaded person.